retixe/Endless-Sky-ships-and-outfits-data-importer-for-Excel/README.md

 8. Go back to the Excel, click Developer > Macros, run Setup

-9. re-adjust cell sizes to make them readable
+9. Re-adjust cell sizes to make them readable

+10. Re-run the macros for specific sheets (e.g. Ship.Data for ships) if you have made changes to their headings

 ## Customize the (limited) attributes you want to fetch